 The course intends to give the student a set tool (in the form of Perl, MySQL and R) to handle, store, structure, analyse and visualise data in a molecular-systematic project.

 On completion of the course, the student should be able to:

-- design simple relation databases
+- design simple databases in MySQL

 - outline solutions to information flow based on Perl, R and SQL for a systematic research project